Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Introduction

-\emph{Contributions:} Our main contribution is the design and analysis of a private aggregation scheme for hierarchical wireless federated learning as depicted in~\cref{fig:systemmodel} with differently sized clusters.
-We derive fundamental limits on the communication cost of information-theoretic private aggregation schemes.
-We utilize tools from secret sharing \cite{shamir1979how,mceliece1981sharing} and show that, asymptotically in the number of clients, the communication cost of our designed scheme is a small multiplicative factor away from the derived bound.
+\emph{Contributions:} Our main contribution is designing and analyzing an information-theoretically private aggregation scheme for hierarchical wireless federated learning, where clients are connected to the federator on the wireless links only through base stations.
+We consider partial collusion in which the federator does not collude with the base station and full collusion in which all entities can collude.
+We derive fundamental limits on the communication cost of information-theoretic private aggregation schemes and compare them to that of our proposed scheme.
+We analyze the impact of the additional level of intermediate nodes in the hierarchy, through which the base stations are connected to the federator.
+We derive fundamental limits for both collusion assumptions and provide a suitable private aggregation scheme.
+We utilize tools from secret sharing \cite{shamir1979how,mceliece1981sharing} and show that the communication costs of our designed schemes are a small multiplicative factor away from the derived bounds.

+\emph{Outline:} We introduce preliminaries and notation in \cref{sec:prelims}.
+In \cref{sec:system_architecture}, we describe the wireless system architecture for which we derive fundamental limits on communication cost under privacy constraints.
+We propose in \cref{sec:it_priv} and \cref{subsec:arbitrary_colluders} suitable private aggregation schemes for both collusion assumptions, respectively, and analyze their communication complexity.
+In \cref{sec:extended_scheme}, we describe a more sophisticated system model with an additional layer of hierarchy that requires the base station to transmit to the federator via relaying nodes.
+We derive a fundamental lower bound on the communication cost and present a scheme that, under mild assumptions, matches this bound up to a small multiplicative factor.
+Lastly, in \cref{sec:transform}, we discuss how to transform shares of a secret sharing scheme into shares of another scheme with different parameters, which is required if the properties or requirements change across different levels of the system hierarchy.
+We conclude in \cref{sec:conclusion}.